Destinations of Leavers from Higher Education survey 2016/17 (HESA) (full-time UK students)

 This will develop your professional, time management and interpersonal skills in a structured environment, and gives you a good opportunity to network for your future career.
 You may find that you want to continue work from your year in industry in your BEng Individual Project.

-Your year in industry will be assessed with a report.
+Your year in industry will be assessed through two short written reports and a viva.

 In Year 4 you'll study a range of advanced core and option modules.
 You can focus on your interests, or investigate a new aspect of electronic engineering.
 Throughout the year you'll work on a major individual project, using the knowledge and skills you've developed to research and design a solution to an engineering challenge.